crate/cloud-reference/docs/glossary.rst

 Croud
 -----

-Croud is the name of the CrateDB Cloud Command Line Interface (CLI).
+Croud is the name of the CrateDB Cloud Command-Line Interface (CLI).
 You can use Croud to interact with the :ref:`organization<glossary-org>`, :ref:`projects<glossary-project>` and :ref:`products<glossary-product>` you have access to.
 Croud is intended for customers who prefer a CLI to the use of a hosted web interface such as the CrateDB Cloud :ref:`Console
 <glossary-console>`.
 Note however that the Console is the default way to
 interact with CrateDB Cloud, and currently clusters can only be deployed within the Console.
-The Documentation for Croud can be found under the `Croud CLI header`_ in the Docs sidebar.
+The documentation for Croud can be found under the `Croud CLI header`_ in the Docs sidebar.